pjbartlein/PaleoCalAdjust/README.md

 *Code and data availability*

-All data used here is available for download at the URLs cited in the text.
 The GitHub repository for the code is at <https://github.com/pjbartlein/PaleoCalendarAdjust>.
+All data used here are available for download at the URLs cited in the text.

 *Acknowledgements*